 How do I apply?

-If you have a disability and want to request an accommodation, complete the BARBRI Request for Accommodation Form and return it along with documentation to:
+If you have a disability and want to request an accommodation under the ADA, complete the BARBRI Request for Accommodation Form and return it along with documentation to:

 BARBRI Bar Review